Andrea-Augello/Binary-calculator/README.md

 ## ANSI compliance
-JonesForth is not ANSI compliant[^6], hence some standard words do not behave as one would expect.
+JonesForth is not ANSI compliant[@pijFORTHos], hence some standard words do not behave as one would expect.

 The `se-ans.f` code provided in the course materials contains some definitions to ensure compliance for some words of common use.